 That’s my problem with this entire concept, really.
 Unless it works perfectly and without any input from the user, it’s only going to take your head out of the game.

-Of course, Garmin also included its Elevate heart rate sensor on the vívoactive 3, and I can say this is among the most accurate wrist-worn heart rate tracking solutions you can buy right now.
+Of course, Garmin also included its Elevate heart rate sensor on the Vívoactive 3, and I can say this is among the most accurate wrist-worn heart rate tracking solutions out there.
 It’s not as accurate as a chest-worn heart rate monitor (especially during resistance training, which contracts muscles and affects blood flow), but that’s true of all smartwatches.
 However, you can pair this device with a chest strap if you’re looking for greater accuracy.
 With such a good selection of sports and activities, the device will be able to handle mostly anything you’ll want to throw at it.

 In short, it does everything it can to track your activity and prompt you to move a little more often.
 You can also gauge your progress against others in your age bracket, which is a nice touch.